argonne-lcf/ai-science-training-series/04_intro_to_llms/README.md

     1. select *Kernel* in the menu bar
     2. select *Change kernel...*
     3. select *datascience/conda-2024-08-08* from the drop-down menu

+## Google colab setup
+In case you have trouble accessing Sophia, all notebook material can be run in google colab.

+Just:
+1. Go to this link: [Colab](https://colab.research.google.com/#scrollTo=Wf5KrEb6vrkR)
+2. Click on `File/Open notebook`
+3. Nagivate to the `GitHub` tab and find `argonne-lcf/ai-science-training-series`
+4. Click on `04_intro_to_llms/IntroLLMs.ipynb`

 ## __References:__

 I strongly recommend reading ["The Illustrated Transformer"](https://jalammar.github.io/illustrated-transformer/) by Jay AlammarAlammar also has a useful post dedicated more generally to Sequence-to-Sequence modeling ["Visualizing A Neural Machine Translation Model (Mechanics of Seq2seq Models With Attention)](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/), which illustrates the attention mechanism in the context of a more generic language translation model.